andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 Teacher also said that instead of an inline function you could use an external function as a handler.

+A little comment: you could see in the image teacher dealing with a touch star and a touch end events.

 # External link